atxpaul/myTickets/README.md

     npm test

+## Starting server:

-In case you need to run the server in production, you will need this environment variables:
+In case you need to run the server in production, you will need this environment variables in a .env file:

 ```
 ADMIN_MAIL = user@user.com